Applying to a Degree Program

 The application period is typically during finals week of spring semester.
 We will post specific dates here.

 Notification of Admission

-After your application materials are matched with your Core GPA, if you meet the 3.2 GPA you will be invited to enroll in the program that ranks highest on your list.
-For those students who do not achieve a 3.2 GPA in the graded Core courses, you may still be admitted to your first choice based on descending order of GPA and a faculty review of the five works submitted for the final exhibition to determine whether to admit additional students based on the quality of work.
+After your application materials are matched with your Core GPA, if you meet the 3.20 GPA you will be invited to enroll in the program that ranks highest on your list.
+For those students who do not achieve a 3.20 GPA in the graded Core courses, you may still be admitted to your first choice based on descending order of GPA and a faculty review of the five works submitted/installed in the final exhibition.

-Admission decisions and notification will be completed by the end of May (see Key Dates below).
+Admission decisions and notification will be completed by mid-June.
 Notifications will be sent via email and paper mail.
-Following receipt of the notification letter, you have two weeks to accept or reject the offer.
+Following receipt of the notification letter, you will have two weeks to accept or reject the offer.
 Key dates will be posted here closer to the application deadline.